Maxwell Jacob Friedman: Combat Zone Wrestling (2015–2018)

 Friedman worked under the new ring name Pete Lightning in several CZW Dojo Wars events since 2015, usually in tag team matches with Hous Blazer and Penelope Ford.
-On the September 7, 2016 edition of CZW Dojo Wars, he returned to his previous ring name Maxwell Jacob Feinstein, he entered the Dramatic Destination Series tournament.
+On the September 7, 2016 edition of CZW Dojo Wars, he returned to his previous ring name Maxwell Jacob Friedman, he entered the Dramatic Destination Series tournament.
 On May 13, 2017, at CZW Sacrifices, Friedman defeated Johnny Yuma to win the CZW Wired Championship.
 He won his first title defense at CZW EVILution, defeating Trevor Lee.
 He successfully retained the title in further singles matches against Mike Del, John Silver, and Ace Romero.
 On October 14 at CZW The Wolf of Wrestling, Friedman lost the CZW Wired title to Joey Janela.
 Two months later at CZW Cage of Death 19, Friedman won the title back after defeating Janela in a rematch.

 Friedman returned on February 10, 2018, at CZW Nineteen, where he won the 27-Man Battle Royal to become the new number one contender for the CZW World Heavyweight Championship.
 He also successfully defended the CZW Wired Championship against Alex Colon on that date.
-He was the last Wired Champion before vacating the title on April 14 at CZW Best of the Best 17.
-There he defeated Rickey Shane Page to win the CZW World Heavyweight Championship for the first time.
+There he defeated Rickey Shane Page to win the CZW World Heavyweight Championship for the first time, and surrendered the CZW Wired Championship on the same night.
+He would forfeit the title in November 2018 and make his final appearance on CZW.